 - Give yourself a break.
-In the midst of doing things for others, it’s easy to forget to take care of yourself.
-If you feel stress building up, self-care may be the remedy.
-Find ways to release tension by enjoying the things you love about this season, like watching holiday movies or taking a brief walk to look at holiday lights.
-Spending even 15 minutes to unwind may help you recharge.
+While you’re focused on doing special things for others, it can be easy to forget to take care of yourself.
+If you feel tension or worry building up, spend a little time on something you love about the season, such as watching a holiday movie, enjoying a cup of cocoa or checking out neighborhood decorations.
+Giving yourself even 15 minutes to unwind may help you recharge and feel better.

 - Count your blessings.
 Find time and creative ways to focus on things for which you are grateful.
 For example, instead of letting a long line at a store feel like a hassle, use the wait as a chance to reflect on the good things that have already happened that day.
 Research has shown that a focus on gratitude can help to reduce stress.

 - Don't abandon good habits.
 A healthy lifestyle may also help you make it through the holiday rush.
 Try to stick to your normal sleep schedule, get regular exercise, eat nutrient-rich meals and be cautious about how often and how much you drink.
 Going overboard may add stress and guilt — and possibly extra pounds to deal with at resolution time. — and possibly extra pounds to deal with at resolution time.

 - Access your health benefits.
 If you continue to struggle, consider talking to your primary care provider or using other resources available through your health plan.
 Insurers like UnitedHealthcare offer behavioral health solutions that range from care for your mental health to treatment for substance use disorder.
 Get details on your health plan’s website or app — or call the number on your member ID card.